Get a free, no obligation personal loan quote with rates as low as 9.99%

 Gift For Down Payment: What Is A Gift Letter?

-A gift letter (or donor letter) is an essential document when providing a gifted down payment for your mortgage.
-Most mortgage lenders will require your gifter to fill and sign the document.
-The letter will confirm that there is no obligation to repay the funds.
-Moreover, it will include where the money was sourced and how much it was.
+This document will confirm that there is no obligation for you to repay the funds.
+Moreover, it will include the amount of the gift and where the money was sourced from.
 Essentially, the letter shows that your money is a genuine gift, issued in good faith by a donor who has no expectation of monetary gain from the transaction.

 Gift For Down Payment: What Are Proof Of Funds?